mdn/temp-processes/pull-requests.md

 ## Timelines

-This section provides details for expected turnaround times while reviewing PRs if you're a reviewer and while responding to review comments if you're a PR author.
+This section provides details for expected turnaround times while reviewing pull requests if you're a reviewer and while responding to review comments if you're a pull request author.

 - **Reviews**:
-  The pull request reviewer should be able to review the PR in 2 weeks or less.
+  The pull request reviewer should be able to review the changes in 2 weeks or less.
-  In the 2 weeks after the PR is open, the reviewer can:
+  In the 2 weeks after a pull request is open, the reviewer can:
-  - Leave a comment about when they can start reviewing the PR
+  - Leave a comment about when they can start reviewing the pull request
   - Ask for technical or resource help
 - **Addressing requested changes:**
   The PR author should be able to respond to or fix the comments in 4 weeks or less.